-"Complaint investigation" means the process followed by the division, department, or agency to investigate accusations that a licensee does not comply with these regulations or applicable laws.
+"Complaint investigation" means the process followed by the division, department OCCL, Department of Services for Children, Youth and Their Families, or an agency to investigate accusations that a licensee does not comply with these regulations or applicable laws.

 "Conference" means a meeting between OCCL and a licensee to discuss non-compliance of a serious or repeated nature.
 If a licensee does not correct this non-compliance as stated in a corrective action plan or agreement of understanding, this may result in an enforcement action.
-At a conference, a licensee may also dispute non-compliance with regulations cited by a licensing specialist during a compliance review, complaint or other monitoring visit, or discuss the denial of a variance request.
+At a conference, a licensee may also dispute non-compliance with regulations cited by a licensing specialist during a compliance review, complaint or other monitoring visit, or to discuss the denial of a variance request.